Respiratory alkalosis is a condition marked by a low level of carbon dioxide in the blood due to breathing excessively.

 - Numbness of the hands and feet

 Treatment is aimed at the condition that causes respiratory alkalosis.
-Breathing into a paper bag -- or using a mask that causes you to re-breathe carbon dioxide -- sometimes helps reduce symptoms.
+Breathing into a paper bag -- or using a mask that causes you to re-breathe carbon dioxide -- sometimes helps reduce symptoms when anxiety is the main cause of the condition.

 Seizures may occur if the alkalosis is extremely severe.
 This is very rare.